Total steps: 8

 From the car park make your way to the sea wall and turn left to walk along the path.
-From this elevated position you can see the salt marshes and Blakeney Harbour on your left and freshwater marshes on your right.
+From this elevated position you can see the salt marshes, with Blakeney Harbour on your left and freshwater marshes on your right.
 Continue for half a mile until the path bends round to the right.

-As the path bends to the right you will see a gate to your right.
+As the path bends to the right, there is a gate to your right.
 Step down from the sea wall and enter through the gate.
 You are now in Blakeney Freshes.
 Follow the path back towards Blakeney village.

-At the end of the track you will reach the road.
-If you have a dog with you, you will need to turn right at this point and continue back to the car park.
+At the end of the track, you will reach the road.
 Turn left and head through the gate onto Friary Hills.
-Follow the track along the bottom of Friary Hills until you come to an open gate way.
+Follow the track along the bottom of Friary Hills until you come to an open gateway.
 Do not pass through the gateway and follow the path to the right.

 Climb the steps and follow the path as is bends round to the right.
 Please be careful as the steps are uneven and can be slippery when wet.

-As you follow the path back to the car park you will see a duck pond on your right.
+As you follow the path back to the car park, there is a duck pond on your right.
 Continue past the duck pond and the car park will be on your right.